-This is a largely impractical method for meat storage but it’s still an option – if you’re living in a colder climates.
+This is a largely impractical method for meat storage but it’s still an option – if you live in a colder climate.
 The basic setup is that you store the meat outside in the winter months; as long as you keep an eye on the thermometer.

 Some people use wells to do this; keeping the meat in air/watertight jars and leaving the jars in their wells for short-term storage.

 Now, this is impractical as you can’t really control the weather: it’ll change on a dime, which can damage your meat.
 There’s also the added risk of attracting predators like wolves or bears to your homestead with the scent of raw or frozen meat.